 “That still doesn’t answer how you knew where to find us, Friend,” Denth said quietly.
 His use of the word ‘friend,’ spoken so openly and invitingly when contrasted with Tonk Fah on one side and the Lifeless on the other made Vivenna shiver.

 “My boss talks too much,” Thame said.
-“Everybody knows it.
-He knew what was happening here--sold the information to a couple of people.
+“He knew what was happening at that restaurant--sold the information to a couple of people.
 I heard for free.”

 Denth glanced at Tonk Fah.

 “But, everyone knows she’s in the city,” Thame said quickly.
 “I mean, how can you not know?
-Everyone in the underground has heard the rumors.
-The princess heir here, in T’Telir.
+We’ve all heard the rumors.
+The princess here, in T’Telir.
 It’s no coincidence.
 Things are bad, now, for us.
 Worse than they’ve ever been.
 You came to help, right?”

 “Friend,” Denth said.
 “I think it’s best that you forget this entire meeting happened.
 I realize that there will be temptation to sell information.
 But, I promise you, we can find out if you did that.
 And, we can--”